Azerbaijan from the point of view of foreigners and the media

 1. The origin of the Nobel Prize.
 Not so much the place where the prize was founded, but the country where the family made their fortunes, through oil.
 There are not a lot of famous Azeris that made it to the world stage, but one of the most exciting trivia facts about Azerbaijan is the fact that the Nobel family who funded the Nobel Prize made their money through oil digging and trading in the country.
 Their house-museum is open to visitors, and it is the first house in Azerbaijan that had air conditioning, which came in the form of ice from a glacier in Norway, and a telephone line.
 It is also interesting to know that their oil wealth was the result of having to pivot their business when the Crimean War ended, and their original family business went bankrupt.”
-Perhaps one of the most interesting facts that most people do not know.
+Perhaps one of the most interesting facts about Azerbaijan that most people do not know.
 Our oil has always been one of the most talked-about and exciting topics in the media.

 2. “45% of the world’s mud volcanoes.
 Mud volcanoes are an oddity in themselves and one of the fun experiences around Baku.
 Although mud volcanoes are not exclusive to the country, an interesting fact about Azerbaijan is its dominance in mud volcanoes.
-Given its location above large gas reserves, the escaping gas channeled through soft soil has created these mud volcanoes.
-Aside from being a unique site to visit, the locals believe the mud volcanoes are packed with goodness and spend time covered in mud, inside the volcanoes, enjoying their healing properties” – Our ways of treatment and beliefs, which are typical for us, are most appealing and strange things for the world.
+Given its location above large gas reserves, the escaping gas channelled through soft soil has created these mud volcanoes.
+Aside from being a unique site to visit, the locals believe the mud volcanoes are packed with goodness and spend time covered in mud, inside the volcanoes, enjoying their healing properties” – Azerbaijani ways of treatment and beliefs, which are typical for locals, are most appealing and strange things for the world.

 An article on www.mytravelaffairs.com covers more exciting and entertaining facts.